2023 Most Focused Colleges for Wildlife Management in Alaska

 Top 2 Most Focused Colleges for Wildlife Management in Alaska

 Out of the 2 schools in the Schools Highly Focused on Wildlife Major in Alaska that were part of this year’s ranking, University of Alaska Fairbanks landed the #1 spot on the list.
-Located in Fairbanks, Alaska, this medium-sized public school awarded 34 degrees to qualified ’s wildlife students in 2020-2021.
+University of Alaska Fairbanks is a medium-sized public school situated in Fairbanks, Alaska.
+It awarded 32 ’s wildlife degrees in 2021-2022.

 Full University of Alaska Fairbanks Wildlife Management Report